LL.M. in Intellectual Property and Information Technology Law

 Contemporary Issues in International Law

 The promise of a world public order based on international law remains elusive in the face of old and new threats to peace and prosperity.
 States have an international obligation to pursue the peaceful settlement of their disputes, but the extent to which many global problems can be addressed effectively by international law is an open question.
 This module will give students a theoretical and practical understanding of how international law addresses a range of contemporary problems, such as the use of force, responses to mass atrocity, weapons of mass destruction, and disputes over territory and resources.
 Students will consider how international law has evolved to deal with these problems and the dilemmas that policy-makers face when trying to balance legal, political and normative considerations.
 The topics will be explored through primary materials and selected academic literature, and students will give short in-class presentations.
 Overall, the module will provide an opportunity to explore and evaluate the fluid relationship between international law and politics in the context of real-world problems.

 Copyright and Innovation

 (LA7090) 10 ECTS

 On the one hand, copyright law is often justified on the basis that it incentivizes authors to create beneficial works.
 On the other, it is just as often criticized on the basis that these protections unnecessarily restrict further innovation.
-This tension is most apparent online.
-Drawing on legislation, case law and scholarship from Ireland, the UK, the EU, the US, Australia and Canada, the aim of this course is to identify possible resolutions of these contentious issues.
-The course will be taught entirely through materials available online.
+This tension is most apparent in the context of information and communications technology.

 Module Lecturer: Dr. Eoin O'Dell